-As I watched this incredibly beautiful display of aerial agility I thought how wonderful are birds, each species so perfectly adapted to life in the atmospheric medium according to its needs from the albatross to the hummingbird.
-Unlike our clumsey mechanical inventions they seldom meet with accidents attributable to malfunction or to uncoordinated flight.
-Unly when confronted by the structures and traps and picsons of men, to which they are as yet unaccommodated do they suffer mishap.
-On this earth they have adapted to any possible combinations of environments in the course of evolution.
-There are the frigate: birds at home almost exclusively on the wing; there are the petrels that divide their time equally between air and water with only minimal use of land; there are the oilbirds that live in the perpetual darkness of caves from which they emerge only at night; there are the gallinaceous birds which live in marshes for whom flight seems to have become and increasing effort as it has for the roadrunner, a ground inhabiting cuckoo; there are the penguins that have abondoned flight in the atmosphere for what can best be described as flight in the sea; and there are the odd flightless species found around the world - many now extinct that live exclusively on land of which ostriches and kiwis are representatives.
+As I watched this incredibly beautiful display of aerial agility I thought how wonderful are birds, each species so perfectly adapted, to life in the atmospheric medium according to its needs from the albatrass to the hummingbird, Unlike our clumsey mechanical inventions they seldom meet with accidents fattributable to malfunction or to uncoordinated flight, Dnly when confronted by the structures and traps and physons of men, to which they are as yet unaccommodated do they suffer mishap. most On this earth they have adapted to all possible combinations of environments. in the course of evolution?
+There are the frigate birds at home almost exclusively on the wing; there are the petrels that divide their time equally between air and water with only din minimal use of land; there are the oilbirds that live in the perpetual darkness of caves from which they emerge only at night; there are the gallinaceous birds which live in marshes, for whom flight seems to have become and increasing effort as it has for the roadrunner, a ground inhabiting cuckoo; there are the penguins sho that have abandoned flight in the atmosphere for what can best be described as flight in the sea; and there are the odd such as the ostrick + the kiwi flightless species found around the world - many now extinct who that live exclusively on land, of which ostriches and kiwis. are representatives.

-In the flow of species evolution birds have adapted to innumerable habitats and ecological niches.
+In the flow of species evolution birds have adapted to innumerable, habitats and ecological niches.
 Given sufficient time, assuming that the class survives a period of human interferance, they presumably will continue to develop ways of life adjusted to conditions different from and more adverse than any they have yet been able to accept.
-Consider as examples of faunal plasticity the great class of fishes to which belong types that grow lungs, climb trees, and fly, albeit for no great distance as yet; and consider the mammalian species- the cetaceans - that have returned to the sea, abandoning all dependence on land.
-Is it not reasonable to expect that in the perspective of evolution certain families of birds may become viviparous, incubationg their eggs internally and thus be able to assume an entirely acquatic mode of life?
+Consider as examples of faunal plasticity the great class of fishes to which belong types that grow lungs, climb trees, and fly, albeit for no great distance as yet; and consider the mammalian species-the cetaceans - that have returned to the sea, abandoning all dependence on land.
+Is it not reasonable to expect that in the perspective of evolution certain families of birds may become viviparous, incubationgtheir eggs internally and thus be able to assume an entirely acquatic mode of life?
 Possible candidates for such a trend are the grebes and penguins.